 The cabinet is a diecast aluminium box from Hammond (item 1550J).
 The surface of the box is about 1000 cm2 which is sufficient for keeping the PA temperature low.
 The weatherproved box is mounted in the antenna mast.

 Mode L/v configuration.

 |Mode L/v configuration|

-The uplink antenna employs circular polarization (RHCP) to secure a constant signal at the satellite.
-The downlink antenna has horizontal polarization.
+The uplink antenna employs circular polarization (RHCP) and secures a constant signal to the satellite.
+The downlink antenna has linear polarization.

 Click the picture to enlarge.

 ANT: When transmitting, the bias-T injects +12 V into the coax-cable via this port.
 The DC voltage makes MKU13 OTX transmit.
 No DC voltage is applied to ANT when receiving.
 The port transfers RF from transceiver to antenna, both when receiving and transmitting.

 TRX: This port does not carry any DC voltage, only RF.
 The transceiver's antenna socket is connected here.